 2. Referral Procedures

-3. The initiating agency will complete the appropriate checksheet during an examination/investigation.
-If a referral is required, the agency initiating the referral will retain a copy of the checksheet (maintained in the EP Classification Unit and in each EBSA Regional Office).
-The agency making the referral will transmit two copies to the other agency.
-The receiving agency will complete the "Action Taken" portion of the referral checksheet, retain a copy and return the other copy to the initiating agency to be included in the appropriate plan administrative/case file.
+3. The initiating agency will complete the appropriate Form 6212 during an examination/investigation whenever a referral is required.
+The agency initiating the referral will retain a copy of the Form 6212 (maintained by the FAC and in each EBSA Regional Office).
+The receiving agency will complete the "Action Taken" portion of the Form 6212, retain a copy, and return the other copy to the initiating agency to be included in the appropriate plan administrative/case file.

-4. After receiving a referral, an agency may request additional information from the initiating agency (EBSA Regional Office or IRS EP Classification Unit) with respect to the plan involved.
-Such a request should be made within 15 workdays of the date the referral was mailed.
+4. After receiving a referral, an agency may request additional information from the initiating agency (EBSA Regional Office or IRS Classification and Case Assignment) with respect to the plan involved.
+Such a request should be made within 20 workdays of the date the referral was transmitted (this timeframe is based on IRS document retention policies).
 The request should not require the initiating agency to conduct additional investigative work or examination.
 A request for additional information by DOL must comply with the requirements of Section 6103(l)(2) of the Code.

-5. An agency initiating a referral where participation is not requested will generally not take dispositive action on the investigation or examination until 20 days after the date of the referral.
+5. An agency initiating a referral where participation is not requested will generally not take dispositive action on the investigation or examination until 30 days after the date of the referral (this timeframe is based on IRS document retention policies).
 However, an agency may take dispositive action if collection of a tax is in jeopardy, the running of the statute of limitations is imminent, or plan assets or the interest of plan participants must be protected.
-In such a case, the agency taking the dispositive action will immediately notify the other agency of the action by telephone and confirm the notification in writing within five workdays.
+In such a case, the agency taking the dispositive action will immediately notify the other agency of the action by telephone and confirm the notification in writing within five (5) workdays.
+In general, referrals not requesting participation will be responded to within thirty (30) days.

 3. Examinations Initiated by the IRS

-1. IRS examiners will complete Checksheet B during all IRS field examinations.
+1. IRS examiners will complete Form 6212- B during all IRS examinations as necessary.

-2. When an entry on a Checksheet B requires the referral of the checksheet to EBSA, IRS will refer the checksheet in accordance with section B.2. of this Part.
+2. When an entry on a Form 6212- B requires the referral of the checksheet to EBSA, IRS will refer the checksheet in accordance with section B.2. of this Part.

-3. EBSA will review Checksheet B, complete the "Action Taken" portion of the referral checksheet, and return a copy to IRS EP Classification Unit within 20 workdays of the referral.
-Checksheet B will be transmitted by EBSA using Document Transmittal Form 217 (see Appendix D).
+3. EBSA will review Form 6212- B, complete the "Action Taken" portion of the referral checksheet, and return an electronically signed copy to FAC within thirty (30) workdays of the referral.
+Form 6212-B will be transmitted by EBSA using the SDT.

-4. When EBSA returns a copy of Checksheet B to the IRS EP Classification Unit with an entry in the "Action Taken" portion of the referral checksheet indicating that EBSA is taking no action, IRS will continue its examination in accordance with its existing procedures.
+4. When EBSA returns a copy of Form 6212-B to the FAC with an entry in the "Action Taken" portion of the referral checksheet indicating that EBSA is taking no action, IRS will continue its examination in accordance with its existing procedures.

-5. When EBSA returns a copy of Checksheet B to the IRS EP Classification Unit with an entry indicating that it is taking action, EBSA will also contact the IRS EP Area Office to obtain information that EBSA needs to complete its planned action.
+5. When EBSA returns a copy of Form 6212-B to the FAC Unit with an entry indicating that it is taking action, EBSA will also contact the IRS EP Area Office to obtain information that EBSA needs to complete its planned action.

-6. In all unagreed IRS cases involving Internal Revenue Code section 4971(a) and/or (b) or 4975, Form 6212-B (or a copy of Form 6212-B) will be completed with an entry in the box for "DOL Participation Requested."
+6. In all unagreed IRS cases involving Internal Revenue Code section 4971(a) and/or (b) or 4975, that are not resolved through voluntary compliance procedures, Form 6212-B (or a copy of Form 6212-B) will be completed with an entry in the box for "DOL Participation Requested."
 A copy of the report to the taxpayer (including a copy of the proposed 30-day letter) will be sent with a copy of the Form 6212-B by the IRS EP Mandatory Review Unit.
-The Form 6212-B should be sent to the EBSA Regional Director at least 30 days prior to sending the report, including the 30-day letter, to the taxpayer.
+The Form 6212-B should be sent to the EBSA Regional Director at least thirty (30) days prior to sending the report, including the 30-day letter, to the taxpayer.
 If EBSA declines to participate in the examination, the case file will be documented accordingly.
-Generally IRS should not close a case until 30 days from the date the Form 6212-B is sent to the Regional Director.
+Generally, IRS should not close a case until thirty (30) days from the date the Form 6212-B is sent to the Regional Director.

-7. If IRS refers a Checksheet B to the EBSA Regional Director with an entry indicating that a violation of the fiduciary provisions under Title I of ERISA or a violation of the ERISA prohibited transaction requirements has occurred, the referral will constitute a notice to the Department of Labor within the meaning of section 3003(a) of ERISA and 4975(h) of the Code.
+7. If IRS refers a Form 6212-B to the EBSA Regional Director with an entry indicating that a violation of the fiduciary provisions under Title I of ERISA or a violation of the ERISA prohibited transaction requirements has occurred, the referral will constitute a notice to the Department of Labor within the meaning of section 3003(a) of ERISA and 4975(h) of the Code.

-8. If IRS refers a Checksheet B to the EBSA Regional Director indicating that a violation of the minimum funding requirements of section 412 has occurred, the referral will constitute a notice to the Department of Labor within the meaning of section 3002(b) of ERISA and 4971(d) of the Code.
+8. If IRS refers a Form 6212-B to the EBSA Regional Director indicating that a violation of the minimum funding requirements of section 412 has occurred, the referral will constitute a notice to the Department of Labor within the meaning of section 3002(b) of ERISA and 4971(d) of the Code.

-9. If IRS refers a Checksheet B to the EBSA Regional Director with an entry indicating that a fiduciary violation under Title I of ERISA has occurred with respect to an employee benefit plan and that IRS is considering action to disqualify the plan because the plan is also in violation of the exclusive benefit rule under the Internal Revenue Code, the agencies will process the case in accordance with section 103 of Reorganization Plan No. 4 of 1978.
-(See Appendix E.)
+9. If IRS refers a Form 6212-B to the EBSA Regional Director with an entry indicating that a fiduciary violation under Title I of ERISA has occurred with respect to an employee benefit plan and that IRS is considering action to disqualify the plan because the plan is also in violation of the exclusive benefit rule under the Internal Revenue Code, the agencies will process the case in accordance with section 103 of Reorganization Plan No. 4 of 1978.
+(See Exhibit D).

-10. IRS will defer action in a case when, as a result of a referral of a checksheet between the agencies, the EBSA Regional Office advises the Manager, EP Classification, in writing that the case has been referred to the DOL National Office.
+10. IRS will defer action in a case when, as a result of a referral of a Form 6212 between the agencies, the EBSA Regional Office advises the Manager, Classification and Case Assignment, in writing that the case has been referred to the DOL National Office.
 IRS will not take further action in the case until the date when EBSA notifies the EP Classification Unit of EBSA's final action in the case, unless the provisions of Part II A.3. become applicable.

 4. Investigations Initiated by EBSA

-2. If an entry on a completed checksheet requires a referral to the IRS, the referral will be made not later than the earlier of (1) the date the investigation is closed by the Regional Office (but at least 20 days before the closing letter is issued) or (2) the case is referred to the EBSA National Office.
-EBSA will refer checksheets in accordance with section B.1. of this Part, using Document Transmittal Form 217 (see Appendix D).
+2. If an entry on a completed checksheet requires a referral to the IRS, the referral will be made not later than the earlier of (1) the date the investigation is closed by the Regional Office or (2) the case is referred to the DOL Office of the Solicitor except in cases where there is a prohibited transaction.
+If the referral is related to excise tax under IRC 4975 the referral will be made as soon as the violation is uncovered.
+EBSA will refer checksheets in accordance with section B.1 above using the SDT.

-3. The IRS will review any checksheet referred by EBSA, complete the "Action Taken" portion of the referral checksheet, and return a copy to the Regional Director within 20 workdays of the date of the Document Transmittal Form 217 memorandum or other document transmitting the checksheet to the IRS.
+3. The IRS will review any checksheet referred by EBSA, complete the "Action Taken" portion of the referral checksheet, and return a copy to the Regional Director within thirty (30) workdays of the date the IRS is notified the checksheet was received via the SDT and is available for review.

-1. If the IRS returns a copy of Checksheet A to the Regional Director with an entry indicating that IRS is taking no action in the case, EBSA will continue its investigation in accordance with its existing procedures.
-However, see Part V below regarding the information IRS must provide to DOL.
+1. If the IRS returns a copy of 6212-A to the Regional Director with an entry indicating that IRS is taking no action in the case, EBSA will continue its investigation in accordance with its existing procedures.
+However, see II.B.5, below, regarding the information IRS must provide to DOL.

-3. The IRS will defer action in a case when as a result of a checksheet referral between the agencies, the EBSA Regional Office notifies the IRS EP Classification Unit of any referral of the case to the DOL National Office in accordance with section C.10. of this Part.
+3. The IRS will defer action in a case when as a result of a checksheet referral between the agencies, the EBSA Regional Office notifies the IRS Classification and Case Assignment of any referral of the case to the DOL National Office in accordance with section C.10. of this Part.

-4. When EBSA refers a Checksheet A to the IRS involving issues other than prohibited transactions, only the Form 5500 series return must be attached to the checksheet.
+4. When EBSA refers a Form 6212-A to the IRS involving issues other than prohibited transactions, no other documents are required to be attached to the checksheet.

-5. When EBSA refers a Checksheet A to the IRS that involves prohibited transactions of twenty thousand dollars or more, the following items must accompany the checksheet:
+5. When EBSA refers a Form 6212-A to the IRS that involves prohibited transactions of at least twenty thousand dollars or cases where the amount in lost earnings is greater than $5,000.00, the following items must accompany the checksheet to the extent documents have been completed as part of the investigation at time of referral:

-4. Copy of all EBSA correspondence related to the referred issue.
+1. Copy of all EBSA correspondence related to the alleged prohibited transaction (referred issue), including VC letters and responses.

 3. IRS Appeals Office Procedures